jsr6720/goodreads-csv-to-md/posts/2018-02-05-the-art-of-war.md

 ## My Review 4/5

+### Date Read
+2018/02/05

+### Date Added
+2018/02/05

-Great reading of the 13 chapters of the art of war.
+My Thoughts: Great reading of the 13 chapters of the art of war.
 Pairs great with Great courses reading of the material.

 ---